elapidae/vsimple/README.md

 <a name="overview"></a>
 ## 1. Overview

 Each component provides a solution, or helps in solving a problem.
 Components combine a common approach to use, connect to QMake and CMake projects.
-All the code is delivered as is, no source codes need to be collected, but you need to connect the necessary components directly to the build system of the QMake / CMake project.
+All the code is delivered as is, no source codes need to be collected, but you need to connect the necessary components directly to the build system of the CMake project.

 There are many subtleties and questions, this is a "seed" description that should be developed as far as possible, questions and comments are very welcome.